-The patron of St John in Malta was therefore the Governor, as the Crown’s direct representative to the Island, and later the Governor-General.
+The Order of St John is a royal order of chivalry of the British Crown.
+Previously styled as the Order of St John “in the British Realm”, the Order and its foundations were spread throughout the British Empire.
+The patron of St John in Malta was, therefore, the Governor, as the Crown’s direct representative to the Island, and later the Governor-General.
 Malta adopted a republican constitution in 1974, and thereafter, the Governor-General’s successor accepted to retain the patronage of St John Ambulance in Malta.

 Patron St John Association – Malta

 His Excellency, Dr George Vella, KUOM, KCMG, MD, President of Malta

 Dr Michael Frendo, K.O.M., KStJ, LL.M.
 (Exon.), LL.D.
 (Melit.)